anyscale/onboarding/README.md

 Next, set up your Anyscale credentials by navigating to Your Profile > Credentials and running the command listed in your terminal.

-### Project initialization

-This command creates a project on Anyscale and ties it to this directory.

-* `anyscale init` to turn this directory into an Anyscale project

 ### Cloud Setup

 This is a one-time command for your *organization*.
 If your administrator has run this command, you don't need to.